Factors of Poor Fingerprint Quality

 - Take a Break in between the attempt and Rubbing Fingers.

 Female subjects have worse image quality, so before submitting fingerprints please practice the above tips.
-Left-hand fingerprint quality is worse than right-hand Image.
+The left-hand fingerprint quality is worse than the right-hand Image.
 Quality worsens as the subject’s age increases.
 Approximately 2% of the Applicants will be rejected due to poor fingerprint image quality.
-We are always trying our best to reach 75% above fingerprint quality ratting even if it needed 30%.
+We are always trying our best to reach 75% above fingerprint quality rating even if it needed 30%.
 Royal printing is not at all responsible for the rejection due to poor fingerprint quality, missed agency attestation and or authorization with signature, filled out the application form, and or incorrect data entry.
-Before you leave our office or submit Fingerprint Card, your responsibility is to double-check all of your paper works.
+Before you leave our office or submit Fingerprint Card, your responsibility is to double-check all of your papers work.
 Royal Printing, we identify you and authorize your card with our official signature.
-You are responsible for getting our official signature, certification, covering letter, stamp, and sealed envelope from us.
+You are responsible for getting our official signature, certification, cover letter, stamp, and sealed envelope from us.
 We provide an official envelope to all of our customers FREE of charge.
 We are also providing USPS Priority mail services with Tracking Number.
 All the transactions are final and NO REFUND.
 Assuring 100 % satisfaction and we are recommending that you apply ample lotion to your hands throughout the day for at least one week prior to returning to our location for the re-submission.

 How fingerprints are formed and why it is unique to an individual